 Puzzles are a multipurpose toy.
 They develop fine motor skills and cognitive capacities.
 This is the right age to start experimenting with shape identification and color sorting, which chunky puzzles are great for.

 27. A Shape Sorter

 Shape sorters help toddlers learn to recognize shapes and colors.
-Opt for the old-school blocks and bucket or up the learning experience and fun with a multipurpose sorting toy like the BettRoom geometric sorter.
+Opt for the old-school block-type shape sorter in a basic ball design or a fun shape sorter truck design.
+Or up the learning experience and fun with a multipurpose sorting toy like the BettRoom geometric sorter.
 In addition to learning shapes and colors like they do with a traditional sorter, toddlers also have to count the pegs to see which shapes fit.
 Likewise, the Fine Motor Hedgehog from Learning Resources teaches numbers and counting in addition to fine motor skills.